mitalisinghh7/Resume-Portfolio-Analyzer/README.md

 ---

-## 📅 Progress
-✅ Day 1: Project initialized & README created
-🔄 To be updated daily as part of the 60 days challenge
+## 🚀 Challenge Participation
+This repository is created for the **#Codeunia60DaysOfCode challenge**.
+- Daily commits will include new features, improvements, or bug fixes.
+- Progress will be shared daily on LinkedIn with the hashtag **#Codeunia60DaysOfCode**.